GiovannyRamirez/learn-postgresql/classes/03_aggregation_functions.md

 DELETE FROM users WHERE id = (SELECT MAX(id) FROM users); --(delete last row from users table)
 ```

-Here, you can see a subquery into main query.
+Here, you can see a subquery into main query (Be careful with subqueries, it could be inefficient, you could do it with views or temporal tables, etc).

 - _COUNT()_: Returns total rows in table
 - _MIN()_: Returns min value in all input values not null